 The Chickasaw Recreation Department typically publishes a newsletter bimonthly.
 To promote storm water management awareness, the newsletter periodically contains a tip on how to prevent storm water pollution.
-Announcements of upcoming clean-up and beautification events are also included throughout the year.
+This year's tip was included in the October 2024 newsletter, included in Appendix B, and reminded residents that picking up litter near drains, streets, and curbs will help make a difference.
+Announcements of upcoming clean-up and beautification events are also included in the newsletter throughout the year.
 The Recreation Department currently prints 2,300 copies for each distribution.
-The September 2023 newsletter, included in Appendix B, had an announcement about the Coastal Clean Up Day event.
+The January/February 2025 newsletter, included in Appendix B, had an announcement about the Chickasaw Christian Community MLK Jr. Day of Service.
 The announcement was also included on the Recreation Activities webpage and City Facebook page.
-The June 2023 newsletter, also included in Appendix B, reminds residents to bag their leaves when completing yardwork to keep drains from clogging.